 Mercer University’s Law and Public Service Program is a comprehensive program that cultivates and supports an ethic of public service in its students.

 The heart of the program is learning through experience and service.
-In clinical courses and in the public interest practicum, law students work on real cases and receive academic credit as they reflect on their experiences and develop an understanding of law practice as public service.
+In clinical courses law students work on real cases and receive academic credit as they reflect on their experiences and develop an understanding of law practice as public service.
 In addition to the curricular offerings, the program encourages and coordinates volunteer community service and pro bono legal work by students.

 The goals of the Program include: